liquinlab/elm-smile/docs/introduction.md

   working on without restarting the entire experiment, and more!
 - Built-in support for
-  [common experiment elements](/coding/views#built-in-views) like consent forms, captchas, instructions, and surveys.
+  [common experiment elements](/coding/views#built-in-views) like consent forms, instructions, and surveys.
 Just add your custom experiment logic and start collecting data.
 - Code writing can be greatly accelerated using AI tools because LLMs are trained on extensive codebases covering Vue, Tailwind, and other popular web standards used by the project.